Edge quadtrees are used to store

 self._post_init()

-None, else other Quadtree objects.
+None; otherwise, they are other Quadtree objects.

 The

-intersects(or contains) between given curves and quadtree region.
+intersects(or contains) a quadtree region.

 def _is_intersects(self, crv, bb):